 Right: the ears, or tympana, on this Texas Bush Katydid are easily visible if you look just below the "elbows."

 Bottom left: The tympana on this tree cricket are harder to spot, but I think you can find them if you check the same location.

 When do they sing?

 Singing insect species mature at different times.
 A few are early, singing in June into July, but the majority begin their season of song anywhere from mid-July to mid-August.
-The earliest singers drop off by late July or early August, but by then the majority of species will be singing in a triumphant orchestral tutti.
-A robust ensemble continues through August, with some species fading away in early September and many others finishing their season a few weeks later either due to old age or a hard frost.
+The earliest singers drop off by late July or early August when the majority of species create a triumphant orchestral tutti.
+A robust ensemble continues through August.
+Some species then begin to fade away in early September while many others finish their season a few weeks later either due to old age or a hard frost.
 The most resilient may continue into early October, especially along Lake Erie.